Nicky Gile Showcases Hourglass Figure & Pert Derrière In Sunny Yellow Bikini

 Nicky faced the camera in the first photo.
 She looked downward while resting her hands on the top of the railing.
 With one hip cocked to the side, she flaunted her hourglass shape and curvy hips.
 Sun hit the front of her body, highlighting her flat abs and ample chest.

 The second frame was similar to the first.
-Nicky wore a smile on her face as she looked away from the lens while showing off her fit physique.
+Nicky smiled as she looked away from the lens while showing off her fit physique.

 In the third picture, the popular influencer gave her online audience a nice view of her booty.
 She stood with her hands on the rail while looking to one side as the sun hit her smooth skin.
 The ends of her hair hung near the arch of her back, drawing the eye to her derrière.